DFE-Digital/teacher-cpd-design-history/app/posts/manage-cpd-delivery/updating-financial-statements-to-reflect-mentor-funding-changes.md

 ## What needed to change

-For the statements covering the 2025/26 academic year onwards, we had the following requirements to ensure the updated design reflects the new pricing model.
+For the statements covering contracts that start in the 2025/26 academic year onwards, we had the following requirements to ensure the updated design reflects the new pricing model.

 We had to: